gyan-shrestha/gyan-shrestha.github.io/_pages/about.md

   - /about/
 ---

 I'm a Ph.D. candidate in the Department of Computer Science at the Florida State University with a focus on web-scale data science, analytics, and machine learning.
+I'm fortunate to be advised by Prof. Michael Gubanov at BigLab!
 Prior to joining in FSU, I obtained my bachelor degree from Institute of Engineering, Thapathali Campus at Tribhuvan University and gained valuable industry experience for nearly three years.

 Resreach
 ------